 The HTML field is used to output raw HTML on your form.
 HTML is entered using the standard WordPress HTML editor.

-After adding or when editing an HTML field, the field settings sidebar will appear.
+When editing an HTML field, the field settings sidebar will appear.
 This contains the following tabs:

 You can edit any of the settings in each of these tabs, and then click the ‘Save’ button to save your changes.
 If you do not want to save your changes, you can click the ‘Cancel’ button or click any other form element to close the field settings sidebar.